cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 }
 ```

+> [!IMPORTANT]
-> **Note:** The **Map**s that are passed between apps and services in the remote app services scenario must adhere to the following format: Keys must be Strings, and the values may be: Strings, boxed numeric types (integers or floating points), boxed booleans, android.graphics.Point, android.graphics.Rect, java.util.Date, java.util.UUID, homogeneous arrays of any of these types, or other **Map** objects that meet this specification.
+> The **Map**s that are passed between apps and services in the remote app services scenario must adhere to the following format: Keys must be Strings, and the values may be: Strings, boxed numeric types (integers or floating points), boxed booleans, android.graphics.Point, android.graphics.Rect, java.util.Date, java.util.UUID, homogeneous arrays of any of these types, or other **Map** objects that meet this specification.

-#### Send messages to the app service
+#### Send message to the app service

-Once the app service connection is established and the message is created, sending it to the app service is simple and can be done from anywhere in the app that has a reference to the connection instance and the message.
+Once the app service connection is established and the message is created, sending it to the app service is simple and can be done from anywhere in the app that has a reference to the app service connection instance and the message.

 ```java